armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 - Running the `hal` client interactively in the same Docker container, to:

-  - Build out the halconfig YAML file (`.hal/config)
+  - Build out the halconfig YAML file (`.hal/config`)
-  - Configure Spinnaker/Halyard to use the kubeconfig to install Spinnaker
+  - Configure Spinnaker/Halyard to use `kubeconfig` to install Spinnaker
   - Configure Spinnaker with the IAM credentials and bucket information
   - Turn on other recommended settings (artifacts and http artifact provider)
   - Install Spinnaker